Nikon D4 vs D6

 |14.||Nikon D3||Y||- / -||-||-||mini||2.0||-||-||-|

 It is notable that the D6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D4 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D6 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D4 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D4 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D4 was succeeded by the Nikon D4S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D4 Manual (free pdf) or the online Nikon D6 Manual.
+Further information on the features and operation of the D4 and D6 can be found, respectively, in the Nikon D4 Manual (free pdf) or the online Nikon D6 Manual.